brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 6 bht.md

 # Ephesians 1:6 Commentary Help Text

 ## BHT:
-God's purpose in predestining us to adoption is to showcase the glory, majesty, and kindness of His grace, deserving praise from all creatures.
-Through His grace, we are accepted and embraced, experiencing the love of the Beloved, who is Christ.
-This doctrine of predestination and election lays the foundation for adoring gratitude and praise.
-We have abundant reasons to be thankful for God's redeeming love, mercy, and the blessings poured upon us.
-His grace is evident in the predestination to adoption, revealing the splendor of His grace.
-We learn to praise God for both His actions and His attributes.
+The knowledge that God has chosen and predestined us for adoption is not meant to provoke opposition or accusations of unfairness.
+Instead, it serves as a reason for gratitude and praise.
+Through our adoption into God's family, His glorious grace is put on display, drawing the admiration and worship of both mankind and heavenly beings.
+We are privileged recipients of His grace, accepted and embraced with open arms, and it is in the embrace of His beloved Son that God's love for us finds its fullest expression.

 ## Choicest Commentary Quotes:
 ### Henry Alford: